Hand painted kitchens

 If you want to go a bit further with an upgrade, we can call on our skilled associate craftsmen to advise you and install replacement worktops or new tiles, and even modify cabinets, if necessary.

-However far you want to go with the project, Traditional Painters can oblige, and we assure you that everyone involved is a trusted and reliable craftsman, very business-like, and mad about attention to detail.
-We will hand you over a “new” hand painted kitchen on schedule, and past experience says you will be delighted with the level of customer service we offer.
-If you are in Ireland please click here
+However far you want to go with the project, Traditional Painters can oblige.
+We assure you that everyone involved is a trusted and reliable craftsman, very business-like, and mad about attention to detail.
+We will hand you over a “new” hand painted kitchen on schedule.
+Past experience says you will be delighted with the level of customer service we offer.

 Hand painting older wooden kitchens is what we do!